josephmate/OdinCodeBrowser/README.md

 I hope that I can create a spiritual successor by using this tool, then hosting the result on github pages.

+# Alternatives
+Your Java IDE can do a much better job right now.
+As I was write this project, I used Intellij to navigate from my projects code to the code of the projects I depend on.
+The experience is so much better in the IDE and you should use that.

+If you don't use an IDE then github provides some support for navigating code.
+At the moment it is superior to this tool and you should use that.

+The two features together I hope to acheieve that that will set Odin apart from an IDE and Github:
+1. sharing links to the code (can't do this in an IDE)
+2. can link to the dependant sources as well (github can't do this)

+# Design Philosophy
+1. No javascript
+2. No javascript!!!
+3. Each page is static, so it can be efficiently host hosted

 # Features implemented
 1. [x] Line numbers with links
 2. [ ] Code is easily copy and pastable